artalar/reatom/README.md

 [repl](https://replit.com/@artalar/reatom-react-ts-search-example#src/App.tsx)

-We will use [@reatom/core](https://www.reatom.dev/core), [@reatom/async](https://www.reatom.dev/packages/async) and [@reatom/hooks](https://www.reatom.dev/packages/hooks) packages in this example by importing it from the meta package [@reatom/framework](https://www.reatom.dev/packages/framework).
+We will use [@reatom/core](https://www.reatom.dev/core), [@reatom/npm-react](https://www.reatom.dev/npm-react), [@reatom/async](https://www.reatom.dev/packages/async) and [@reatom/hooks](https://www.reatom.dev/packages/hooks) packages in this example by importing it from the meta package [@reatom/framework](https://www.reatom.dev/packages/framework).

+`reatomAsync` is a simple decorator which wrap your async function and adds extra actions and atoms to track creating promise statuses.

-`withDataAtom` saves the result of async function to separate atom, it is like a simple cache implementation. `withAbort` allow to define concurrent requests abort strategy, by using `ctx.controller` ([AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController)) from `reatomAsync`. `withRetry` and `onReject` handler helps to handle temporal rate limit.
+`withDataAtom` adds property `dataAtom` which subscribes to the effect results, it is like a simple cache implementation. `withAbort` allow to define concurrent requests abort strategy, by using `ctx.controller` ([AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController)) from `reatomAsync`. `withRetry` and `onReject` handler helps to handle temporal rate limit.

 Simple `sleep` helper (for debounce) gotten from [utils package](https://www.reatom.dev/packages/utils) - it is a built-in microscopic lodash alternative for most popular and tiny helpers.

+`onUpdate` is a [hook](https://www.reatom.dev/packages/hooks) which subscribes to the atom and call passed callback on every update.

 ```ts
 import {